eXotech-code/SnpEff/debug.md

 # Debug doc for database creation using the reference genome of _Chrysocyon brachyurus_

 ## Problem
-When running the database build script downloading chromosomes on Chrysocyon brachyurus chromosome assembly (use the provided script at `scripts/chryusocyon.sh`) it fails with the following error message:
+When running the database build script on Chrysocyon brachyurus chromosome assembly (use the provided script at `scripts/chryusocyon.sh`) it fails with the following error message:

 ```